alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/lab.md

 - Learn how to manually scale a Kubernetes deployment in AKS.
 - Understand how scaling impacts the performance and availability of the application.
 - Verify the scaling process and observe the changes in the AKS cluster.

- Here’s the reformatted section in the desired style:

 #### **Scaling the Application**